near/nearcore/docs/practices/workflows/deploy_a_contract.md

 ```

 Here, we ask Cargo to build a "C dynamic library".
 When compiling for wasm,
 this'll give us a `.wasm` module.
-This ... is just confusing, sorry about that
+This is just confusing, sorry about that
 :(

-Next, as we really aiming for minimality here, we need to disable optional bits
+Next, as we are aiming for minimalism here, we need to disable optional bits
 of Rust runtime.
 Namely, we want to make our crate `no_std`, set `panic=abort`
 as our panic strategy and define a panic handler to abort execution.